St Vitus Cathedral | The Gothic Cathedral Inside Prague Castle

 The Royal Mausoleum

-Resting Place of Kings
+Resting place of kings

 The Royal Mausoleum is where Czech kings and queens found their eternal repose.
 Pay homage to the illustrious rulers who shaped the nation's history as you wander through this solemn space.
 The tombs, adorned with exquisite stone carvings, serve as a poignant reminder of the monarchy's legacy.